Chief Administrator Officer, Shingwauk Education Trust Board of Directors/Trustees

 Rank and salary will be commensurate with experience and academic degrees held.

 Candidates should submit electronically: a letter of application, a CV, a research plan (up to two pages), a statement of teaching philosophy, evidence of teaching effectiveness (e.g., examples of student evaluations), and reprints of up to three significant publications to Dr. Donna M. Rogers, Academic Dean via firstname.lastname@example.org.
 Application materials should be submitted as a single combined PDF file.
 Applicants must also arrange for three confidential letters of reference to be sent directly to the same address.
 The PDF file and reference letters should have file names that identify the applicant.
-Complete applications received by October 1, 2019 will be assured of consideration, though the posting remains open until the position is filled.
+Complete applications received by February 3, 2020 will be assured of consideration, though the posting remains open until the position is filled.
 The position is subject to budgetary approval.